Slavery in Poland

 Slavery in Poland existed on the territory of the Kingdom of Poland during the rule of the Piast dynasty in the Middle Ages.

 It continued to exist in various forms until late in the 14th century when it was supplanted by the institution of serfdom, which has often been considered a form of modified slavery.

 Terminology

 Polish literature refers to this group of people as "unfree people" (ludzie niewolni, servi, ancillae, familia) rather than as slaves (niewolnicy).

 History

-The institution of slavery as practiced in the Polish territories during the Early Middle Ages played a lesser economic or cultural role than in other states such as Roman Empire where slavery played a crucial role in keeping economy alive.
-It existed on the territory of Kingdom of Poland during the times of the Piast dynasty; in fact, the number of slaves rose significantly with the establishment of the Polish state, as most of the slaves were owned by the king.
+The institution of slavery as practiced in the Polish territories during the Early Middle Ages played a lesser economic or cultural role than in other states such as Roman Empire where slavery played a crucial role in keeping its economy alive.
+It existed on the territory of Kingdom of Poland during the times of the Piast dynasty; with the number of slaves rising significantly when Polish state was established, as most of the slaves were owned by the king.

-According to Samuel Augustus Mitchell, non-free people were emancipated in Poland in 1347 under the Statutes of Casimir the Great issued in Wiślica, although there are indications that some form of slavery, in practice and law, continued at least till the end of the 14th century.
+According to Samuel Augustus Mitchell, non-free people were emancipated in Poland in 1347 under the Statutes of Casimir the Great issued in Wiślica.
+Although there are indications that some form of slavery, in practice and law, continued at least till the end of the 14th century.
 Throughout the remaining history of feudal Poland, particularly in the Polish–Lithuanian Commonwealth, much of the peasantry was subject to serfdom, which was often likened to slavery.
 Serfdom was abolished in Poland in the 19th century during the times of the partitions of Poland.